 6. As the brain contains all the elements of hu-6.
 As the brain contains all the elements of humanity, their revelation constitutes a complete ANTHROPOLOGY, the first that has ever been presented, and this science necessarily has its physiological, psychic or social, and supernal or spiritual departments.
-In its physiological department it constitutes a vast addition to the medical sciences, and essentially changes all the philosophy of medical science, while it initiates many fundamental changes in practice, which many fundamental changes in practice, which have been adopted by Dr. Buchanan's pupils.
-Hence it deserves the profound attention of all medical schools.

-7. In its psychic or social relations, anthropology enables us to form correct estimates from development of all vertebrate animals, of persons and of nations, showing their merits and defi-ciencies, and consequently the EDUCATION or legislation that is needed.
-By showing the laws of correlation between persons, it establishes the scientific principles of SCCIAL SCIENCE, and the possibilities of human society.
-By explaining all the elements of character and their operation, it establishes the true MORAL PHILOSOPHY.
-By giving the laws of development it formulates the true EDUCATION, and by giving the laws of expression it establishes the science of ORATORY and the PHILOSOPHY of ART, making a more complete and scientific expression of what was empirically observed by Delsarte with remarkable success.
+In its physiological department it constitutes a vast addition to the medical sciences, and essentially changes all the philosophy of medical science, while it initiates many fundamental changes in practice which many fundamental changes in practice, which have been adopted by Dr. Buchanan's pupils.
+Hence it deserves the profound attention of all medical schools medical schools.
+7. In its psychic or social relations, anthropology enables us to form correct estimates from development of all vertebrate animals, of persons and of nations, showing their merits and deficiencies, and consequently the EDUCATION or legislation that is needed.
+By showing the laws of correlation between persons, it establishes the scientific principles of SOCIAL SCIENCE, and the possibilities of human society.
+By explaning all the elements of character and their operation, it establishes the true MORAL PHILOSOPHY.
+By establishes the true MORAL PHILOSOPHY.
+By giving the laws of development it formulates the giving the laws of development to translations the true EDUCATION, and by giving the laws of ex-pression it establishes the science of ORATORY and the PHILOSOPHY of ART, making a more complete and scientific expression of what was empirically observed by Delsarte with remarkempirically observed by Pelsarte with remark-able success.

 8. In its spiritual department, anthropology shows the relation of human life to the divine, of terrestrial to supernal existence, and the laws of their intercourse; hence establishing scientific religion and destroying superstition.
-It gives the scientific principles of animal magnetism, spiritualism, trance, dreaming, insanity, and all extraordinary conditions of human nature.
+It gives the scientific principles of animal magnetism, spirit-usliam trace directions. ualism, trance, dreaming, insanity, and all extraordinary conditions of human nature.